ProlificsPanther/Docker-Panther/README.md

  * Panther Servlet
  * PantherDemo.ini file for Panther Web (Configured)

- # How to use this Image
+ # How to use this Image:
    This image is designed to be used in your Panther Web Enviroment on your Ubuntu server.
 Installing a Panther Web Docker image should take less than 10 minutes to setup.
 Once    complete you will be able to run our sample testcases.

 * Creating the container: